 Commissioner Brown-Bland was appointed to the North Carolina Utilities Commission by Governor Beverly Eaves Perdue in 2009 and re-appointed in 2017 by Governor Roy Cooper.
-She is the Co-Chair of the National Association of Regulatory Utility Commissioners’ Washington Action Committee and a member of both NARUC’s Critical Infrastructure and Gas Committees.
-In addition, she currently serves as Chair on the Board of Directors of the National Regulatory Research Institute and as a member of both the Executive Committee of the National Council on Electricity Policy and the Advisory Council for the Center for Public Utilities at New Mexico State University.
+She currently serves on the Executive Committee of the National Association of Utility Commissioners (NARUC) as Treasurer; Co-Chair of the NARUC Washington Action Committee and a member of both NARUC’s Critical Infrastructure and Gas Committees.
+In addition, she currently serves on the Board of Directors of the National Regulatory Research Institute, of which she is past Chair, as Vice President of the National Council on Electricity Policy, and on the Advisory Council for the Center for Public Utilities at New Mexico State University.
 She is a Past President of the Southeastern Association of Regulatory Utility Commissioners.

 She is a Phi Beta Kappa graduate of the University of North Carolina at Chapel Hill and received her Juris Doctorate from Duke University School of Law.Read More

 Brown-Bland began her professional career as federal Law Clerk to the Honorable Alexander B. Denson, United States Magistrate Judge for the Eastern District of North Carolina, and thereafter entered private practice in Greensboro, N.C.
 She later became in-house attorney for AT&T Corp. (subsequently Lucent Technologies), where she was promoted to Senior Attorney and primarily supported the company's federal contracting and related commercial technology licensing business lines in Greensboro.

 She joined the North Carolina Department of the Secretary of State in 2001, serving as Director of the Business License Information Office and of the Charitable Solicitations Licensing Section.
 Brown-Bland’s experience in utility regulation began in 2002, when she accepted a position with the North Carolina Utilities Commission as an attorney in the Legal Division.
 From 2005 until her appointment to the Commission, she served as Associate General Counsel with the City of Greensboro.

 Commissioner Brown-Bland has a history of community and civic service, having served on several boards including the Greensboro Bar Association, the Alamance County Historical Museum, and Western Piedmont Residential Services, a non-profit organization that provided residential service to autistic adults.
 She and her husband André make their home in her native Alamance County.